 · and creativity.

-3. Principle of non-judgmental attitude: The principle of nonjudgmental attitude means that any counsellor should never judge his/her clients as good or bad, worthy of unworthy, dignified or undignified etc. However, they can deliver their messages to their clients in a very non-judgmental way.
+3. Principle of non-judgmental attitude: The principle of nonjudgmental attitude means that any counselor should never judge his/her clients as good or bad, worthy of unworthy, dignified or undignified etc. However, they can deliver their messages to their clients in a very non-judgmental way.

 4. Principle of empathy: Displaying empathy shows that you, as the counselor, are listening, understanding, and experiencing what the client is sharing.
 As your client will only trust you when he/she will be convinced that you are understanding their feelings and emotions.
-Empathic response will be considered when therapist understands the reason behind client’s unusual behavior.
-Empathy does not mean getting emotional, a counsellor should be thinking practically as well while being empathic.
+Empathic response will be considered when the therapist understands the reason behind the client's unusual behavior.
+Empathy does not mean getting emotional, a counselor should be thinking practically as well while being empathic.

 Autonomy, Promise- keeping, Utility or Welfare and Privacy.

-6. Principle of individuality: Every client is equally valuable to therapist no matter how many clients visits in a day each of them must be treated with equal respect and wellness.
+6. Principle of individuality: Every client is equally valuable to the therapist no matter how many clients visits in a day each of them must be treated with equal respect and wellness.

-7. Principle of non-emotional involvement: This is one of the most important principles as counselor should never involve emotionally with his client and must avoid getting carried away with his feelings.
+7. Principle of non-emotional involvement: This is one of the most important principles as a counselor should never involve emotionally with his client and must avoid getting carried away with his feelings.